ibm-cloud-docs/EventStreams/data_security.md

 By default, the Enterprise plan provides Public endpoints, but it also supports Cloud Service Endpoints to enable Private Endpoints for further network isolation on request.

-The Enterprise plan creates single tenant Block storage for each new instance.
+The Enterprise plan creates single tenant Block Storage for each new instance.

 ### Satellite plan
 The Satellite plan provides a tenant-specific service in the IBM Service domain and is based on the Enterprise plan.

-The Satellite plan creates a single tenant instance on a Dedicated Kubernetes cluster on Shared Hardware (VSI isolation).
+The Satellite plan creates a single tenant instance on a Dedicated Kubernetes cluster using hosts (physical and virtual) that you provided and attached to your Satellite location.

 The Satellite plan provides Public endpoints.

-The Satellite plan creates single tenant Block storage for each new instance.
+The Satellite plan creates single tenant Block Storage for each new instance using the Block Storage configuration you have specified for your storage provider.

 ### Standard plan